-NUR109 Care of Acutely Ill Patients and Developing Families 2
+NUR109 Care of Acutely III Patients and Developing Families 2 6 class and 15 lab hrs/wk, 11 cr.

 Provides opportunities to obtain the knowledge and skills necessary to implement the roles of a practical nurse in providing care to patients across the lifespan who are acutely ill.
 Focuses on the care of patients with health problems related to the neurological, hematological, gastrointestinal, and genitourinary systems, as well as conditions related to cancer, mental health, infectious diseases, and complications of obstetrics.
 Also provides opportunities to implement the roles of a practical nurse in providing care to developing families.
 Prerequisite: NUR108.
 Clinical: Registration must be completed and TB test results and proof of current immunizations submitted before a student is permitted in the clinical area.
 Current CPR certification is also required.
 Corequisite: BI234 and WR121.
 Corequisites may be completed prior to enrollment in NUR109.
-Sp
+F, Sp

 Provides practical application and hands-on learning for nursing skills, including previously learned skills, converting an intravenous (IV) infusion to an intermittent device, saline flushes via an intermittent venous access device, intradermal injections, wound care, nasogastric tube insertion and removal, suctioning, and tracheostomy care.
 Prerequisite: Concurrent enrollment in NUR109.
-Sp
+F, Sp